2023 sees shifts in Canadian lentil industry

 Canada’s agricultural scene, particularly the lentil sector, saw notable changes in 2023.

-Lentil production decreased from 2.3 million tonnes in the previous year to nearly 1.7 million tonnes in 2023, continuing a trend of fluctuating yields, which were significantly impacted by less favorable growing conditions in Western Canada.
+Lentil production decreased from 2.3 million tonnes in the previous year to nearly 1.7 million tonnes in 2023, continuing fluctuating yields significantly impacted by less favourable growing conditions in Western Canada.

 On the brighter side, Canadian lentil exports surged, reaching nearly 2.0 million tonnes valued at approximately $2.3 billion, up from the previous year.
 This export increase underscores Canada’s significant role in the global lentil market.
 India remains the top recipient of Canadian lentils, followed by Türkiye, the United Arab Emirates, and the United States.